 So there are no hybrid tets, meaning that $M$ splits, as claimed. \proofend

 The splitting of taut fillings depends on the assumption $n\geq 2$.
 Let's consider what goes wrong when $n=1$.
 Here the hybrid types are $CXY$, $XXY$, $XYY$.
-Neither $pXY$ nor $qXY$ dies on both sides, so we can't rule out $CXY$.
-Failing that, the $XXy_0$ tets needn't form a complete cone, because $[x_0x_1y_0)$ can continue across $[x_1 y_0]$ to $-[p x_1 y_0]$, so we can't rule out $XXY$ either.
+Neither $pXY$ nor $qXY$ dies on both sides, so we cannot rule out $CXY$.
+Failing that, the $XXy_0$ tets needn't form a complete cone, because $[x_0x_1y_0]$ can continue across $[x_1 y_0]$ to $-[p x_1 y_0]$, so we cannot rule out $XXY$ either.

 The foregoing proof works equally well over $\QQ$, providing we permit ourselves to work with fractional multisets.
 Alternatively, we can clear denominators as in the introduction above.
 Either way, we have: